Minnesota Northwoods Writers Conference

 Sean Hill has worked with the conference since 2004.
-He’s the author of Dangerous Goods (Milkweed Editions, 2014), winner of a Minnesota Book Award in poetry, and Blood Ties & Brown Liquor named one of the Ten Books All Georgians Should Read in 2015 by the Georgia Center for the Book, (UGA Press, 2008).
-He’s received numerous awards including fellowships from Cave Canem, the Region 2 Arts Council, the Bush Foundation, Minnesota State Arts Board, The Jerome Foundation, The MacDowell Colony, the University of Wisconsin, and a Stegner Fellowship from Stanford University.
-Most recently, he received a Creative Writing Fellowship from the National Endowment for the Arts.
-Hill’s poems and essays have appeared or are forthcoming in Callaloo, Harvard Review, New England Review, Oxford American, Poetry, Terrain.org, Tin House, and numerous other journals, and in over a dozen anthologies including Black Nature and Villanelles.
+He’s the author of Dangerous Goods, (Milkweed Editions, 2014), winner of a Minnesota Book Award in poetry, and Blood Ties & Brown Liquor, (UGA Press, 2008), named one of the Ten Books All Georgians Should Read in 2015 by the Georgia Center for the Book.
+He’s received numerous awards including fellowships from the Cave Canem Foundation, the Region 2 Arts Council, the Bush Foundation, Minnesota State Arts Board, The Jerome Foundation, The MacDowell Colony, the University of Wisconsin, a Stegner Fellowship from Stanford University, and a Creative Writing Fellowship from the National Endowment for the Arts.
+Hill’s poems and essays have appeared or are forthcoming in Callaloo, Harvard Review, New England Review, Oxford American, Poetry, Terrain.org, Tin House, and numerous other journals, and in nearly two dozen anthologies including Black Nature and Villanelles.
 He was a professor in the Creative Writing Program at the University of Alaska – Fairbanks and in the Department of Writing & Linguistics at Georgia Southern University.
 Hill is a consulting editor at Broadsided Press, a monthly broadside publisher.
 He lives in Montana with his family and is an Assistant Professor of Creative Writing at the University of Montana.

 Mathew Hawthorne ~ Conference Coordinator ~ firstname.lastname@example.org

 Mathew Hawthorne has worked with the conference since 2008.
 He helps process participant applications, responds to questions, and works with the director to coordinate the conference – a glorious gathering of poets and writers that is the highlight of the year.
 In his youth, Mathew worked on sailboats, including as a charter skipper in the Caribbean and elsewhere.
 His poems and photography have appeared in Fire Ring Voices and Rivers Meeting and elsewhere.
-Mathew lives in the northwoods with his wife Debra and their animals and teaches English at Bemidji State University.
-Please email Mat at firstname.lastname@example.org if you have any questions regarding the Northwoods Writers Conference.
+Mathew lives in the northwoods with his wife Debra and their grandson Quanah.
+Please email Mat at email@example.com if you have any questions regarding the Northwoods Writers Conference.

 Sara Dennison ~ Conference Administrator

 Angie Clark ~ BSU Summer Program Director ~ 218-755-2851